Arnold-Lab-UZH/Eosinophils_in_CRC/README.md

 # Eosinophils_in_late_stage_CRC
-#### This is a resource for the article: from the Arnold and Moor labs.
+#### This is a resource for the article: from the Arnold lab.
 It includes all code used for the analysis of single cell RNA sequencing data.

 - Packages and functions for the scRNASeq analysis
 - Data integration and annotation of cell populations